Sarah-Bue/lonely-galaxy/README.md

 ## Features
 ### General
 - The site was built using a mobile-first approach.
-- Media queries were used to adapt features for larger screens to ensure responsive designs across different sizes.
+- Media queries were used to adapt features for larger screens to ensure responsive designs across different screen sizes.
 - Layout and color scheme were kept similar across pages to ensure a coherent look and effectively structure and present the information to clients.

 **Header**
 ![Header Image](assets/readme-files/header.png)
+The benefit of the header is that it allows clients to easily navigate between pages.
 - The header is identical across all pages.
 - The header contains the business logo in the top left, and a navigation bar in the top right.
 - The logo functions as a link to the landing page.
 - The navigation bar contains links to all other pages in the top right.
-- The current page is highlighted in a different color, and a hover effect for the remaining links provides additional feedback to the user.
+- The current page is highlighted in a different color, and a hover effect for the remaining links provides additional feedback to clients.

 **Footer**
 ![Footer Image](assets/readme-files/footer.png)
+The benefit of the footer is that it allows clients to easily connect with the business' social media channels and find the business' location.
 - The footer is identical across all pages.
 - The footer contains a location icon in the bottom left, and links to the business' social media channels in the bottom right.
 - On larger screens, the business' address appears next to the location icon.